zoomies: A tool to infer stellar age from vertical action in Gaia data: Conclusions

-We thank Jamie Tayar and Zachary Claytor for careful readings of this manuscript and thoughtful suggestions to improve this work.
-We also thank Christopher Lam, Quadry Chance, Natalia Guerrero, Dana Yaptangco, Nazar Budaiev, and Soichiro Hattori for helpful discussions about this analysis.
+We thank the anonymous referees for helpful suggestions that improved the quality of this work.
+We thank Jamie Tayar and Zachary Claytor for careful readings of this manuscript, along with Christopher Lam, Quadry Chance, Natalia Guerrero, Dana Yaptangco, Nazar Budaiev, and Soichiro Hattori for helpful discussions about this analysis.

 This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.
 This paper includes data collected by the Kepler, K2, and TESS missions and obtained from the MAST data archive at the Space Telescope Science Institute (STScI).
 The specific observations analyzed can be accessed via \dataset[https://doi.org/10.17909/T9059R]{https://doi.org/10.17909/T9059R} (KIC), \dataset[https://doi.org/10.17909/T93W28]{https://doi.org/10.17909/T93W28} (EPIC), and \dataset[https://doi.org/10.17909/fwdt-2x66]{https://doi.org/10.17909/fwdt-2x66} (TIC).
 STScI is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5–26555.
 Support to MAST for these data is provided by the NASA Office of Space Science via grant NAG5–7584 and by other grants and contracts.
 This research has made use of the NASA Exoplanet Archive, which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program.